introdh2016/other/distantreading.md

 Now use Brett's piece to add to this table.

 3. Based on Moretti's work, is Blevin's "distant reading"?
+Yes, he is distant reading by separating the text and not doing a close and thorough reading, but at the same time he did do a close reading in order to double check what the computer program produced.

 Before we take a look at [Mining the Dispatch](http://dsl.richmond.edu/dispatch/):